 Every penny counts when you’re moving, so it’s important to do everything you can to get back 100% of your security deposit.

-When you’ve just landed a new apartment in Boston, MA, a security deposit is kind of like the pile of work on your desk at 5 p.m. on a Friday.
-You could push it aside for now, but you’ll still have to deal with it on Monday (or when it’s time to move out).
-But until that time comes, it’s easy to be distracted with decorating, meeting the neighbors, and celebrating your new place.
+When you’ve just landed a new apartment in San Francisco, CA, a security deposit is similar to the pile of work on your desk at the end of a Friday.
+You could push it aside for now, but you’ll still have to deal with it on Monday (or when your lease is up).

-1. Does your landlord want the place returned spotless?
+- Does your landlord expect the unit to be returned spotless?

-If you’ve lived in a place for several years, it won’t look as good as the day you moved in.
-The carpet will show wear, the paint will fade or show smudges, and there might be small nicks here and there on the walls.
-These things are just normal wear and tear — stuff that happens over time in any home or apartment.
-The landlord shouldn’t charge you for that.
+If you’ve lived in the same place for several years, it’s almost guaranteed to not look as good as the day you moved in.
+The carpet will show wear, the paint will fade or show smudges, and there might be nicks on the walls.
+Simple wear and tear like this happens over time and the landlord shouldn’t charge you for that.
 In other words, the landlord can’t remodel the place on your dime.
-But if the wear and tear is excessive and outright damage has occurred (wine or vomit stains on the carpet, the unmistakable odor of cat pee, a child’s “artwork” painted directly on the walls, broken doors or holes in walls from who knows what), that’s on you and will come out of your security deposit.
+But if the damages are excessive and require extensive, that’s on you and repair costs will come out of your security deposit.

-Were the walls in your rental just painted, but you already know that you simply cannot live with those “builder beige” tones without losing your mind?
+Did the existing wall colors not work with your feng shui?
 You might not have to cover the walls in floor-to-ceiling artwork.
-If you wish to paint the walls a soothing aqua chiffon or maybe a lovely hyacinth, you first need permission from the landlord.
-If you get the A-OK, you’ll either need to paint the walls back to beige before you move out or let the landlord take a repainting fee from your security deposit.
-Unless you know how to prep walls for painting like a pro and can be certain you won’t get paint on trim, baseboards, or anywhere else it shouldn’t be, let your landlord do it.
-Once you know upfront how much they’ll charge you for the privilege of painting, those beige walls might start to look kind of nice.
+If you wish to paint the walls a soothing aqua chiffon or maybe a lovely hyacinth, you need permission from the landlord first.
+However, you’ll either need to paint the walls back to the original color before you move out or let the landlord take a repainting fee from your security deposit.
+Unless you know how to prep walls for painting like a pro and can be certain you won’t get paint on trim, baseboards, or anywhere else it shouldn’t be, let your landlord paint for you.
+Once you know upfront how much they’ll charge you for the privilege of painting, those boring walls might start to look nice.

-Pets can cause damage.
 Cats might ruin the carpet by using it as a scratching post, and dogs sometimes dig holes in the yard.
+The bottom line is pets can cause damage.
 Landlords know this, which is why some don’t allow pets.
 The ones who do might charge a pet deposit (if your state allows it).
-If you paid a pet deposit, the landlord uses it, not the security deposit, to pay for any pet-related damage.
-If you weren’t charged a separate pet deposit, the landlord can use the security deposit to repair any pet damage.
+If you paid a pet deposit, that is what the landlord uses instead of the security deposit to pay for any pet-related damage.
+If you weren’t charged a separate pet deposit, the landlord can use your security deposit to repair any pet damage.

-If you spot a problem, tell your landlord right away, whether you caused it and need to pay for it through your security deposit or whether the repair is one the landlord pays for.
-Either way, if you neglect to tell the landlord and said problem later turns into a disaster, you could be on the hook for the excessive damage.
-For example, if you spot water coming in from a leaky roof, the landlord needs to fix it right away, and they will pay for it.
-But if you don’t report the dripping water and a mold problem eventually develops, those mold-removal costs could very well be on you.
+If you spot a problem, tell your landlord right away.
+Whether you caused the damage, or it’s a regular maintenance issue (which your landlord usually covers) and the problem later turns into a disaster, you could be on the hook for the damage.
+For example, if you spot water coming in from a leaky roof, the landlord needs to fix it right away, and they will usually pay for it.
+But if you fail to report noticeable issues soon, steep mold-removal costs could be on your tab.

-Do you have a tip for getting back a security deposit?
+What’s your tip for getting a security deposit returned?
 Let us know in the comments!